• info@discoveraltitude.com

 • Items for drinking water treatments such as Steripen, iodine tablets, chlorine liquids, or water filters. (if you using liquids or tablets it might bring a different taste in water so you can bring some juice-powder to bring a nice taste)

-• Fast drying-camp towel (most guesthouses don't provide a towel for a shower so it's good to have one)
+• Fast-drying camp towel (most guesthouses don't provide a towel for a shower so it's good to have one)

-• body wipes (it comes in handy if you don't take shower, especially in higher altitudes where there are no showers)
+• body wipes (it comes in handy if you don't take a shower, especially in higher altitudes where there are no showers)

 • toilet papers

-• lip bam
+• lip balm

 • Sunscreens (minimum of SPF 40 plus as in higher altitude sunlight are direct and more penetrating.

 • Earplugs (it is handy stuff as most guest house rooms are separated by plywood.
-So, sometimes your next room trekkers might be noisy talkers or snores.
+So, sometimes your next-room trekkers might be noisy talkers or snores.

 • Mobile phone (you can use it as an alarm or there are internet services in most of the guesthouses so, you can use it if you want to communicate)